 1. Supporting IMSI Switch

-a) The device must be capable of handling REFRESH proactive command as specified in 3GPP TS31.111.
+a) The device must be capable of handling POLL INTERVAL and REFRESH proactive commands as specified in 3GPP TS31.111.
 This is applied when the SIM-card applet modifies the IMSI value.

 b) EMnify SIMs require a minimum of 128 seconds to perform an IMSI switch after an unsuccessful network-attach attempt (failed location update).
 As EMnify SIMs can have up to three IMSIs per country it is recommended to ensure devices try for a minimum of 300 seconds to perform a network search and a subsequent network attach.